 - Most learners engage very well in a wide range of new and unfamiliar experiences.
 They do this with growing engagement, and are beginning to embrace uncertainty and change. - Nearly all learners routinely show very high levels of sustained interest in their learning.
 This is as a direct result of frequent pupil 'voice' influence on the learning activity.
 Consequently, learning is nearly always of good or better quality, and is completed, with great consistency, and in a timely manner. - Most pupils avoid distractions and sustain concentration for reasonable periods.
 These pupils are increasingly able to persevere and/or seek new solutions when faced with difficulties. - Most pupils value the regular feedback they receive.
-They respond positively to it, and frequently use the feedback to move their learning forward, well and with growing independence. - Nearly all pupils behave well in lessons.
+They respond positively to it, and frequently use the feedback to move their learning forward, well and with growing independence.
+All staff have revisited assessment for learning techniques to ensure that pupils are evaluating their learning accurately, with limited adult involvement.
+This has been aligned with the school's LUA model of planning for progression.
+However, this needs to be further developed and aligned with a consistent approach to feedback across the school. - Nearly all pupils behave well in lessons.
 They have a good understanding and application of the high expectations set by staff.
 Pupils' behaviour during breaks and lunchtimes is at least good, with nearly all pupils behaving consistently well in these contexts, and supporting others in behaving well too.
-However, the school recognises that pupil participation could be further improved through developing provision that best suits the need of individual learners at the top end of the school. - Most pupils respond well to the contributions of others when speaking and listening.
+Leaders have focussed on improving pupil participation through developing provision that best suits the need of individual learners of the top end of the school.
+This has had a very positive impact upon the collaborative skills of pupils. - Most pupils respond well to the contributions of others when speaking and listening.
 They also respond well when different viewpoints are shared, even ones they disagree with.
 Most pupils show a good ability to learn independently, in terms of knowing what to do, and how to get help.

-IA2 WELLBEING & ATTITUDES TO LEARNING - 2.2 ATTITUDES TO LEARNING - EVALUATION
+IA2 WELLBEING & ATTITUDES TO LEARNING - 2.2 ATTITUDES